 - The school bus will make a stop

-- Children will be boarding or disembarking the bus
+- Children will board or disembark the bus

-Red flashing light and the extended 'STOP' sign alert motorists that:
+Red flashing light and the extended 'STOP' sign alerts motorists that:

 - The school bus is at a full stop